Aerodisk/openvair/README.md

 current application address, login, and password for working with the system.

 ### 🗑️ Uninstallation
-To remove Open vAir, run the uninstallation script:
+To remove Open vAIR, run the uninstallation script:
 ```bash
 ./openvair/uninstall.sh
 ```